JustAnotherDevv/stakeoperatorgovernance/README.md

 # Introduction

-This is a template for you to quickly build dapp on Aleph Zero Network.
-Feel free to contribute to the project.
+Stake Operator governance is the project that was created during Hack On Chain 2022 hackathon for Aleph Zero track The repo with smart contracts is located [here](https://github.com/0xFar5eer/HackOnChain-AlephZero/)

 # Features